ogham/rust-users/README.md

 The function `get_current_uid` returns a `uid_t` value representing the user currently running the program, and the `get_user_by_uid` function scans the users database and returns a User object with the user’s information.
 This function returns `None` when there is no user for that ID.

-A `User` object has the following public fields:
+A `User` object has the following accessors:

 - **uid:** The user’s ID
 - **name:** The user’s name